Bachelor of Science in Emergency Management

 Student Activity and Service Opportunities

-Students can work as volunteers at organization around St. Louis and participate in university-wide service events such as Make A Difference Day.
-Students can also become members of the Public Health Undergraduate Student Association (PHUSA) to get to know other emergency management students, allowing them to be more connected and encounter additional service, internship and leadership opportunities.
+Students can work as volunteers at organization around St. Louis such as the American Red Cross, Salvation Army or Catholic Charities, Fire Departments or Emergency Operations Centers.
+Students can also become members of the Public Health Club to get to know other students, allowing them to be more connected and encounter additional service, volunteer and leadership opportunities.

-Classes for the Emergency Management major are taught by practice-based faculty members who are licensed emergency managers with decades of experience in emergency management and homeland security.
+Classes for the Emergency Management major are taught by faculty members from various disciplines, many of whom are experienced emergency managers with decades of experience in emergency management and homeland security.

 Register today to visit SLU's beautiful 800-acre campus, located in the heart of St. Louis.

-If you'd like more information about SLU's BS in Emergency Management, fill out our information request form to contact our undergraduate studies coordinator.
+If you'd like more information about SLU's B.S. in Emergency Management, fill out our information request form.

 Applications are now being accepted.
 If you're ready to get started, apply now.